 Market traders are usually paid for bringing flow to these small exchanges.
-Although this strategy is legal, it causes volume inflation and creates an inexistent buy and sell flow.
+Although legal, this strategy causes volume inflation and creates an inexistent buy-and-sell flow.

 Sometimes, a whale may prop prices to liquidate their exposure.
-They take advantage when other traders over-leverage the market, measured through a significant funding imbalance.
+For example, they take advantage when other traders over-leverage the market, measured through a significant funding imbalance.
 To benefit, whales open an opposite position of a similar case.

 Significance of Price Swings by Whales

 Whales often cause prices to swing to their advantage.
 However, cryptocurrencies tend to shake off any influences by whales over a short time.
 For example, in the late summer of 2017, the bitcoin price dropped from $5,000 to $3,300.
 Quickly it shot back to even a higher value than before.
-It identifies the general trend under observation where cryptocurrencies crash, recover and surpass their amount.
+It identifies the general trend under observation where cryptocurrencies crash, recovers, and surpasses their amount.